-Students who wish to defer their start date after signing the Introductory (Foundations) Course Agreement may email their Advisor up to one week before the start of the term.
-Admissions deferrals are allowed for up to one term only.
-Special circumstances requiring deferral for longer than one term will be considered on a case-by-case basis.
+Students who wish to defer their start date after signing the Introductory (Foundations) CourseAgreement may apply for deferral from the Self-Service Portal.
+Start date deferrals are allowed for up toUoPeople Catalog | September 1, 2022- August 31, 202342 five terms only.
+Special circumstances requiring deferral for longer than five terms will be considered on a case-by-case basis.
+Students should note that term deferral count as an inactive term.